alpha-dragon-org/dragon-module1-tokeninfo/README.md

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
 This initial release includes four data-modules, and the module of focus for this bounty is:

+**1. Token Info/Security:**
-- **Token Info/Security:** Basic token information such as ticker, age, market cap, and number of holders.
-Basic security metrics such as mint authority revoked, freeze authority revoked, and locked liquidity pool.
+- Basic token information such as ticker, age, market cap, and number of holders.
+- Basic security metrics such as mint authority revoked, freeze authority revoked, and locked liquidity pool.

-Soon, Dragon will provide data-modules analyzing many other kinds of power distributions for any project in crypto.
+Soon, Developers will contribute modules to Dragon based on what they think is important for traders to know about a token while trading in the trenches.

 ---